tom-draper/persona/README.md

 ### Locations

-Currently Persona works for 6 countries.
+Currently 6 countries are available for persona generation.
+More countries and features will continue to be included in future.

 - [ ] `united_states_of_america` / `usa`
 - [x] `united_kingdom` / `uk`